seanpm2001/http-extensions/draft-ietf-httpbis-sfbis.md

 It is possible for parties with the ability to inject new HTTP fields to change the meaning of a Structured Field.
 In some circumstances, this will cause parsing to fail, but it is not possible to reliably fail in all such circumstances.

 The Display String type can convey any possible Unicode code point without sanitization; for example, they might contain unassigned code points, control points (including NUL), or noncharacters.
 Therefore, applications consuming Display Strings need to consider strategies such as filtering or escaping untrusted content before displaying it.
-See also {{UNICODE-SECURITY}} and {{?I-D.draft-bray-unichars}}.
+See also {{UNICODE-SECURITY}} and {{Section 7 of UNICHARS}}.

 --- back